mercedes-benz/product-kit_vue/README.md

 <span class="text-overline">I'm an overline</span>
 ```

-> Information on the custom Daimler TSS typography can be found in [Product Kit Core](https://github.com/mercedes-benz/product-kit_core)
+> Information on the custom Mercedes-Benz Tech Innovation typography can be found in [Product Kit Core](https://github.com/mercedes-benz/product-kit_core)

 ### Darkmode